dovahcrow/Mutant/README.md

 # Set the variable for your current shell session
 export XDG_DATA_HOME="$(pwd)/test_network_data"

-# Now run your cargo command or the anthill binary
+# Now run your cargo command or the mutant binary
-# (Assuming anthill is built and in your PATH or target/release)
+# (Assuming mutant is built and in your PATH or target/release)
-anthill ls
+mutant ls

 # Alternatively, use a tool like direnv to set it automatically
 # Add 'export XDG_DATA_HOME="${PWD}/test_network_data"' to a .envrc file